Training Data Extraction Attacks

 Extraction usually exploits memorization.
 A model may assign unusually high probability to rare, duplicated, high-entropy, or idiosyncratic training sequences.
 An attacker can generate many outputs, filter them for unusual strings or close matches, and then check whether the candidates resemble likely training material.
 In language models, prompts can be designed to start a memorized sequence, induce continuation, or push the system away from normal assistant behavior.
 In image models, generate-and-filter methods can search for outputs that are close to training images under perceptual similarity measures.

 Carlini and coauthors' USENIX Security 2021 paper showed that a queried GPT-2 style language model could emit hundreds of verbatim training sequences, including public personal identifiers, code, chat logs, and UUIDs.
-Nasr and coauthors' 2023 paper studied extractable memorization at larger scale and reported attacks against open, semi-open, and closed language models.
+Nasr and coauthors' 2023 paper studied extractable memorization at larger scale and reported attacks against open-source, semi-open, and closed language models, including a divergence attack against an aligned chatbot.
 The important governance point is not that every output is copied.
 It is that a model can sometimes act as a lossy archive with a query interface.

 Current Context